![]() |

 My daughter will be a Cadette Camper this year.
 Can she sign herself out like the PAs?

-No. Cadette Campers are still officially considered to be in the Younger Girl program.
+No. Cadette Campers are still in the Younger Girl program.
 GSCCC requires that a parent or guardian must come to the Headquarters Tent to sign her out.

 Don’t forget your driver’s license.